roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-08 ****** byStoryTeller07© Margaret was fuming.
+Margaret was fuming.
 All morning she ran to the phone as soon as it rang.
 The agreement was to bring Jane back Monday morning, and it was one in the afternoon.

  She hadn't seen who it was that won Jane at the auction, and the cheque hadn't revealed who it was either.
 It was a business cheque, and the business was a new set-up.
 She phoned the bank first thing, to find it could be cashed.
 That wasn't the point.
 She was worrying over not knowing who had her, and even more worried over what they were doing with her.
 The stupid woman was now so submissive, and became so easily aroused, she would do anything a man wanted.